 Sometimes we receive multiple requests at the same time.
-If you are implementing a solution that will contain sensitive or regulatory data e.g. FISMA, HIPAA, PCI data, please contact the ISO as early as possible in the project or initiative so that ample time is allowed to evaluate the services thoroughly.
+If you are implementing a solution that will contain sensitive or regulated data e.g. FISMA, HIPAA, FERPA, CUI, PCI data, please contact the ISO as early as possible in the project or initiative so that ample time is allowed to evaluate the services thoroughly.

 If you have any questions on whether or not you need a security review, email firstname.lastname@example.org.

 Early identification and addressing of risk exposures will protect Rice's data, customer and end-user privacy, and ensure compliance with cybersecurity legislation and governance.
 There are a few steps to the review process.

 Review Initiation - A request is made by a project team, department, or individual for a service to be reviewed.

 Clarification - At this stage there may be follow up questions via email, questionnaires, or meetings scheduled to gather all relevant information for analysis of the service or services.
 This may also involve reaching out to vendors, third parties, or Rice partners and will be determined on an as needed basis.